thiagoods/static-jade-boilerplate/README.md

 # Static-Jade-Boilerplate
 Vanilla boilerplate for static sites using Jade, Sass and Gulp.
 The aim is to stay simple while providing a solid foundation to kickstart static jade projects.
+Convention over configuration!

 ## Includes:
   - gulp tasks for compiling Jade to HTML, Sass to CSS, concatenate JS and Browser Sync for development